TolikPylypchuk/Matchmaker/docs/articles/unions.md

 As we can see, we have to throw an exception in the `switch` version, because C# can't know that `ConsCell` and `Empty` are the only possible subclasses of `ConsList`.
 And for that reason if we forget to define one of the cases in `switch` or in a match, we'll get an exception.
-In F# a warning is issued, when the match is incomplete, but then again, C# doesn't have the notion of complete or incomplete matches.
+In F# a warning is issued when the match is incomplete, but then again, C# doesn't have the notion of complete or incomplete matches.
 Of course, this match will fail if the provided list is `null`, but this can be handled using the `Null` pattern.